wix/wix-ui/packages/wix-ui-core/src/components/autocomplete/readme.md

 # `<Autocomplete/>`

-dropdown like component where trigger is input
+dropdown-like component where trigger is input

 ### Usage example